JimmyMcKegger/json-uploader/README.md

 # Shopify JSON Uploader

-This script allows you to upload JSON files to your Shopify store's files section from the command line via API.
+This script allows you to upload JSON files to your Shopify store's files section from the command line with the Admin API.

 ## Disclaimer
 This tool was independently developed and maintained.
 It is not in any way affiliated with, endorsed by, or supported by Shopify Inc.